 6. Build a copywriting portfolio

-Many new copywriters struggle to create a portfolio, but it actually isn’t that difficult.
+Many new copywriters struggle to create a portfolio when they haven’t completed any projects, but it actually isn’t that difficult.

 Here are some of the things you can include: